DalandanLearnWEBDEV/HTML-exercises/README.md

 The source of Hulugan Falls image found on this link https://commons.wikimedia.org/wiki/File:Fall_in_Love_with_Hulugan_Falls.jpg
 The source of Aliw Falls image found on this link https://shoestringdiary.wordpress.com/2017/01/08/aliw-falls-the-second-time-around/
 The source of Chicken Adobo image found on this link https://commons.wikimedia.org/wiki/File:Bungbungan_Falls_Patahan_Luisiana,_Laguna.jpg
+The video of html in 100 seconds found on this link https://youtu.be/ok-plXXHlWw?si=bgpWLEOKXQShXfRj